The best horse breeds for heavy riders have both heart and heft.

 - Enjoy long rides: The Quarter Horse has a great deal of stamina and is happy to spend all day under the saddle.

-- Want a versatile horse: Early Quarter Horses were valued for their speed, especially for , as well as their ability to work cattle.
-They were used as work horses during the day and raced over quarter miles distances during the evening.
+- Want a versatile horse: Early Quarter Horses were valued for their speed, especially for W, as well as their ability to work cattle.
+They were used as work horses during the day and raced over quarter-mile distances in the evenings.
 Both of these qualities are still highly prized today.

 - Desire a wolf in sheep’s clothing: Often referred to as ‘a sleepy little critter that can unwind like lightning,’ a Quarter Horse can be calm as a cucumber, suddenly spring to life, then return to completely calm again as needed.
-The unflappable natural of the makes them a perfect option for , , and as a .
+The unflappable nature of the makes them a perfect option for , W, and

 - Love to work cattle: Quarter Horses have a natural ‘cow sense’ and instinctively understand cattle.
 Plus, they can turn on a dime, so cows can’t easily get away from these amazing horses.

-If you’re thinking about buying a Quarter Horse, check if they’re carrying any genetic diseases.
-Some horses will carry a defective gene that will not only inhibit their performance, but will also make it harder for them to stay healthy.
+Hold Your Horses: If you’re thinking about buying a Quarter Horse, check if they’re carrying any genetic diseases.
+Some horses will carry a defective gene that will not only inhibit their performance but also make it harder for them to stay healthy.
 Horses with these defective genes can be emotionally difficult and have a serious impact on your finances.

 Eager to Learn More?
 Visit the American Quarter Horse Association